NIR456/Net-Question/README.md

 ## Extension Method in C#
- - Extension methods in C# allow you to add new methods to existing types without modifying their source code.
+ - Extension methods in C# allow us to add new methods to existing types without modifying their source code.
 They are a powerful feature that enhances the flexibility and readability of your code.
 Here’s how you can create and use an extension method.
     ### Creating an Extension Method
      #### 1. Define a Static Class: Extension methods must be defined in a static class.